SoulAuctioneer/phoenix-vapi/docs/SHURLAND_TO_DO.md

 It’s asleep.
 At some point actor will say “magic pea, can you hear us?”, triggering the waking-up-energy activity.
 Pea will get brighter with more and more sound, until it’s fully energized and wakes up, starting a conversation with some scripted words.
 PEA #1 - (conversational pea) - In the lab room.
 This Pea is lying in the dock (so it can keep charged).
 Its relaxing after its long journey from space.
 We ask everyone to be very quiet.
 And the pea says a couple of scripted things.
 We then find a way to turn off the pea so the actor can continue speaking with the people in the room.
 Magic pea needs is told to go to sleep, then it stops chatting.
 Then dance with bluetooth pea in botany lab.
+First, in dock.
+Responds to humming by humming back.
+Then tune when dancing.
 Then scavenger hunt, groups of 10.
 Then finale: Mother pea voice recording says “Hey magic peas, don’t be afraid” or something, that’s the trigger phrase for an activity where they respond: “Hello mummy!” and they light up. (ensure no need for internet).